back

 Repossession

 When borrowers put up collateral to secure a loan and then fail to pay back their balance, lenders may have the right to repossess whatever property they used as collateral.
-This often happens to borrowers who take out car title loans that come with unreasonable rates and inconvenient terms.
+This often happens to borrowers who take out secured loans that come with unreasonable rates and inconvenient terms.
 Repossession can stay on a credit report for up to a seven-year period.

 Foreclosures